CJPete22/ideal-telegram/rules.md

 * Breif updates through text

 ## How will will communicate difficulties with a task assigned to us
+* Email and text
+* After class discussion if necessary

 ## How we will back up each other to ensure that deadlines are not missed